3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * if the content of the two areas is empty, a simple table will be shown in the popup (default template)
 * if the content is not empty, its content will be used as a template for the popup

-*Lizmap-Web-Client* will replace automatically a variable, identified by the name of a field, with its content.
+Lizmap Web Client will replace automatically a variable, identified by the name of a field, with its content.
 To add the content of a column to a popup, you should use the name of the column precede by a dollar sign (`$`), all surrounded by curly brackets (`{}`).
 For instance:

 .. code-block:: html